yetanotherdudecoding/kalytical/README.md

 		Automating this will provide a lower bar of entry to trying advanced analytics

 		Developers will be able to experiment with the entire stack on their local machine

+                All critical assets required for an advaned analytics platform will be brought under a single umbrella for easier visibility/management